brandttru/Focus-Bear-Onboarding/0. Company policies/AI-Usage-Guidelines.md

 ## Task
 ### Identify one task you can improve using an AI tool, and try it out.
 Since I usually use lots of spreadsheets.
 I used AI to help me create a [spreadsheet](https://docs.google.com/spreadsheets/d/1ODJYT3Rekm9CNhDmow4rOBkdeE9J4qtTyiXYhqoLebk/edit?usp=sharing) as well as its formulas.
+This was very helpful in improving workflow as I am bad with more advanced excel formulas (specifically ones that use cells from different sheets) and as such, it would have been very difficult for me to create the spreadsheet.
+Using AI to help me create and troubleshoot formulas reduced that challenge and took less time to complete the spreadsheet before use.

 ### Review the AI-generated output critically—did it require editing or fact-checking?
 It had a lot of trouble getting the formulas correct and required a lot of attempts.
 The main issue seems to be how it interprets prompts.
 You have to be a lot more literal when talking to AI.